 - Don't require AI-optimized outputs

-For teams building AI-powered products, Firecrawl isn’t just faster - it’s purpose-built for the workflow, delivering production-ready outputs that feed directly into your models without the configuration overhead, maintenance burden, or architectural limitations that plague GUI-based scrapers.
+For teams building AI-powered products, Firecrawl is purpose-built for the workflow, delivering production-ready outputs that feed directly into your models with API-first architecture and automatic adaptation.

 2. Nimble (Nimbleway) - No-code web scraping for enterprises